clustarr/docs/docs/how-does-it-work.md

 repository where the ansible playbooks are located.
 [This guide](setup-local-machine.md) describes how to proceed.
 Some of the default settings must be adjusted before proceeding, more info [here](ansible-configuration.md).

-4. The user [executes the ansible playbook](setup-controlserver.md#execute-the-ansible-playbook) to setup the controlserver.
+4. The user [executes the ansible playbook](setup-controlserver.md#execute-the-ansible-playbook) to set up the controlserver.
 The ansible playbook connects via SSH to the controlserver and configures it.

-5. The user opens the webinterface in his webbrowser and [starts the task](webinterface.md#setup-proxmox-ve) that configures the new Proxmox VE host.
+5. The user opens the webinterface in his web browser and [starts the task](webinterface.md#setup-proxmox-ve) that configures the new Proxmox VE host.

 ## Add host